THEN & NOW | A LOOK BACK ON MY EARLY WORK

 WHAT TYPE OF PHOTOGRAPHY DO YOU SPECIALIZE IN?

-Babies & weddings.
+Babies & Motherhood.
 I think my absolute favorite is babies between 3 months and 10 months.

 HOW WOULD YOU DESCRIBE YOUR WORK?